mihai-bontea/Propositional-Logic-Solver/README.md

 followed by n lines of atoms and their value.
 Based on this, a syntax tree is built, which is then used to compute the truth value.
 Syntax errors are caught and pointed out in detail.

+The program allows formulas given in **relaxed syntax**, by assigning different priorities for the *propositional connectives*.
+The order followed is: ↔, →, ∨, ∧, ¬ (decreasing).

 ## Normal Forms

 A formula F is in **negation normal form (NNF)**, iff: